 TIANANMEN SQUARE: HISTORY, CULTURE AND ART MAKE IT A MUST-SEE IN BEIJING

-Tiananmen Square.
+Tiananmen Square is one of the most famous Beijing highlights.
 The center of it all.
 With the Forbidden City at its north, the Great Hall of the People and the National Museum to its east and west and the tomb of Mao Zedong on its south side, this is the largest public square in the world.
 You can’t miss the square as you will have to walk through it to get to many other destinations in Beijing.

 If you’re up to it, you may want to see the daily flag-raising ceremony at dawn on the square.

 One of my favorite restaurants for Peking Duck in Beijing is nearby Quanjude.
 Get off on Qianmen Station on Beijing’s #2 subway station.
 Yes, it’s on all the tourist brochures and locals consider it touristy but it was one of the first restaurants I discovered in Beijing and I still love it.
 Plus its been around since 1864 and the food is really good so they must be doing something right.